 The Hope Church was founded September 18, 1983, by his parents, Reverend Dr. R.W. and Beulah Wiggins.
 In October 2001, the late Reverend Dr. R. W. Wiggins officially passed the mantle of leadership to his son, thereby elevating Reverend Allen T. D. Wiggins to the position of Senior Pastor.

 Archbishop Wiggins is a proponent of reestablishing urban economies and is playing a notable role in aiding residential and commercial growth in the Greater Washington Shores community.
-His endeavors have resulted in the creation of safe, affordable housing for hundreds of families while establishing enhanced economic development opportunities, along with the development of a cradle to career educational system.
-His works have been used as templates for developers from around the country.
+His endeavors have resulted in the creation of safe, affordable housing for hundreds of families while cultivating enhanced economic development opportunities.
+His vision framework has inspired developers and community change agents around the country.

 Bishop Wiggins’ prized development is Hope Center West, a live, work, play, learn, and worship community.
 Hope Center West serves as an economic and community development engine with a focus on the needs of the total man.
 Bishop Wiggins through Hope Center West eliminated a long-standing “food desert” by negotiating and securing a national name brand full-service grocer, Walmart, as a co-anchor on the Hope Center West campus.
-In the fall of 2013, a strategic alliance was established featuring Frontline Outreach Inc., a youth and family center which Bishop Wiggins serves as chairman of the board.
+In the Fall of 2013, a strategic alliance was established featuring Frontline Outreach Inc., a youth and family center which Bishop Wiggins serves as chairman of the board and Legends Academy, a Kindergarten through 8th grade Science, Technology, Engineering, Arts and Mathematics (STEAM) focused school.

 Bishop Wiggins received a Bachelor of Science degree in Pharmacy from Florida A & M University and is a graduate of the DeVos Urban Leadership Initiative.
 He has also been awarded both an honorary Doctor of Divinity degree and a Doctor of Philosophy in Apostolic Ministry degree.